-As a longtime fan and friend of Notre Dame and an athlete himself, Steve saw the endless possibility of his training and skill for college players.
-He approached Notre Dame Basketball coach Mike Brey to add yoga to the players’ off-season conditioning regime.
+As a longtime fan and friend of Notre Dame and an athlete himself, Steve saw the endless possibilities of his training and skill for college players.
+He approached Notre Dame Basketball coach Mike Brey to add yoga to the players’ off-season conditioning regimen.
 Coach Brey was enthusiastic about the idea, and an incredible training relationship soon developed.

 Word quickly spread through the Notre Dame Athletic Department about Steve’s incredible yoga instruction.
 He is currently working extensively with the Women’s Swimming team and has been included in training trips and road trips to prepare them for meets.
 He also has worked with the Women’s Lacrosse, Women's Soccer, Women's Golf, Men’s Lacrosse, Men’s Baseball, Softball, Cheerleading squad, and football members, cross country/track, tennis, and volleyball teams.

 Steve began practicing yoga in 1999.
-Over the past sixteen years, it has remained a vital and important part of his daily routine.
-In 2004, Steve became a certified Kripalu Yoga instructor, is certified by the Institute of Yoga Sports Science, Yoga for Athletes from the Sage Rountree school, Sadie Nardini's Core Yoga and Anatomy Flow, the Holistic Wellness Academy in 2012, and he is a member of the Yoga Alliance.
-Steve is also a prAna ambassador, a prAna sponsored athlete, and has taught clinics nationally and internationally.
-Some of his published work can be viewed on Inside Lacrosse, SwimSwam, Swimming World, Softball.
+Over the past sixteen years, it has remained a vital part of his daily routine.
+In 2004, Steve became a certified Kripalu Yoga instructor.
+He was also certified by the Institute of Yoga Sports Science, Yoga for Athletes from the Sage Rountree school, and Sadie Nardini's Core Yoga and Anatomy Flow.
+Additionally, he is a member of the Holistic Wellness Academy and the Yoga Alliance.
+Steve is also a prAna ambassador, a prAna-sponsored athlete, and has taught clinics nationally and internationally.
+Some of his published work can be viewed on Inside Lacrosse, SwimSwam, Swimming World, and Softball.

 Magazine, College Sports Business News, MEC Blog, to name a few.
-He has also been a registered yoga teacher for over 16 years and has over 15,000 hours of teaching experience.
+He has also been a registered yoga teacher for over 20 years, with more than 20,000 hours of teaching experience.